aesthetic-suite/framework/docs/formats/web/ts.md

 ## File structure

-During compilation, a single `ts` file will be created based on the design system YAML configuration file, named after the YAML `name` setting.

-Furthermore, an additional `ts` file will be created for each theme configured in the YAML file.
-The name of these files will be associated to their theme name.
+During compilation, an `index.ts` file will be created based on the design system YAML configuration file.
+An additional `themes/<name>.ts` file will be created for each theme configured in the YAML file.

 This would look something like the following: